 Along today’s route you’ll find a lot of Roman villas and public baths but also relics of other ancient civilizations as the Celts.
 All those historical buildings are placed on the slopes along the ever winding river.
 ‘Special by the day’ is the ‘Piesporter Goldtröpfchen’, a lovely local blended white wine that we are going to taste in a local wine-bar.
 The visit to the town of Neumagen-Dhron is interesting for its many Roman remains.
 This used to be an old Roman fortress and the place where the famous Roman whine ship was found.
 We spend the night at a mooring place near Trier.

 Friday: Nearby Trier - Saarschleife – Saarburg35KM

 From Saarburg you cycle south along the Saar.
 Around the little village of Saarhölzbach you leave Rheinland Pfalz behind and enter the Saarland.
 The history of this little village goes back to the year 802 and the government of Charlemagne, also known as Charles the Great, king of Franks, king of Italy and the first Holy Roman Emperor.
-Today we will have lunch in Mettlach, a little town along the Saar River where we will visit the famous Villeroy & Boch porcelain museum.
+Today we will have lunch in Mettlach, a little town along the Saar River where you can visit the famous Villeroy & Boch porcelain museum.
 Today’s highlight is the beautiful Saarschleife (Saar loop).
 You will have the opportunity to hike to a panorama-point where you can have a great view over the whole region.
-The highlight of today is the beautiful Saarschleife.
-Endpoint of today is Merzig, a small city in Saarland at about 10 km from the border with France.
+After this interesting hike we double back for a few kilometres to our final destination Mettlach.